Keeso1/Driv3_saturation_plugin/README.md

 (for this you may need to install `pre-commit` with `pip`: `pip install pre-commit`).

-Don't forget to change "YourPluginName" to, well, your plugin name everywhere 😉
+Don't forget to change "driv3" to, well, your plugin name everywhere 😉

 ## How was this template built?